Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Introduction

 We are not the first to note that asymmetric $L_2$ losses, i.e., that regress \textit{expectiles} of the target distribution, tend to yield degenerate estimated distributions when training agents with temporal difference learning. \citet{er-dqn} note that expectiles of a distribution cannot be interpreted as samples from this distribution, and therefore expectiles other than the mean cannot be directly used to compute the target values in distributional temporal difference learning.
 Instead, they propose to generate samples from expectiles of the distribution by adding an imputation step, that requires solving a costly root-finding problem.
 While theoretically justified, we found this approach to be extremely slow in practice, preventing widespread use at scale.
-In contrast, our dual approach only requires an additional two-layer neural network and computing a quantile loss function on top of the expectile loss function, which adds close to no computational overheads when training Atari agents on modern GPUs.
+In contrast, our dual approach tackles this problem through learning, and only requires an additional two-layer neural network with the computation of a quantile loss function on top of the expectile loss function.
+This approach therefore adds close to no computational overheads when training Atari agents on modern GPUs.